 PMA is located on this property, as delineated on the approved Natural Resource Inventory, NRI-069-2022.
 The NRI shows steep slopes, specimen trees, floodplain, and a stream with an associated buffer on the eastern property edge.
-On August 21,2023, the applicant submitted a revised statement of justification (SOJ) for impacts to the PMA at two locations.
-Impact 1 proposes 1,903 square feet (0.04 acre) of impact to the floodplain and stream buffer for connection, installation, and associated grading for a sanitary sewer line.
-Impact 2 proposes 216 square feet (0.005 acre) of impact to the floodplain of an outfall associated with a submerged gravel wetland.
+On June 2, 2023, the applicant submitted a statement of justification (SOJ) for impacts to the PMA at three locations.
+Impact 1 proposes 1,885 square feet (0.04 acre) of impact to the floodplain and stream buffer for connection, installation, and associated grading for a sanitary sewer line.
+Impact 2 proposes 90 square feet (0.002 acre) of impact to the floodplain of an outfall associated with a submerged gravel wetland.
+Impact 3 proposes 190 square feet (0.004 acre) of impact to the floodplain for an outfall for a submerged gravel wetland.

-The specimen trees proposed for removal are located outside of the regulated environmental features (REF).
+The specimen trees proposed for removal are located outside of the regulated environmental features (REF), however, as further discussed in Finding 11, staff do not support the removal of Specimen Trees ST-5 through ST-8.

 Based on the plans submitted, the REF on the subject property have been preserved and/or restored, to the fullest extent possible.
-The necessary impacts are solely for the purpose of providing required utilities through the connection to a Washington Suburban Sanitary Commission (WSSC) sanitary sewer line and the construction of a SWM outfall.
+The necessary impacts are to connect to a Washington Suburban Sanitary Commission (WSSC) sanitary sewer line and to construct SWM outfalls, which staff support.